Quantum Rainbow Codes: Achieving Linear Rate, Growing Distance and Transversal Non-Clifford Gates with Generalised Colour Codes: Rainbow codes

 can be identified with a simple (no self-loops or multi-edges) undirected graph $\mathcal{G}$.
 If $\mathcal{G}$ is $(D+1)$-regular and admits a $(D+1)$-colouring of its edges then we will call $\mathcal{C}_{(1,0)}$ a \textbf{colour code lattice}. \end{definition}

-We will also sometimes use the term ``colour code lattice'' to refer to the colourable graph $\mathcal{G}$ identified with $C_{(1,0)}$.
+We will use the term ``colour code lattice'' to refer interchangeably to the length-1 complex $C_{(1,0)}$ or the to the colourable graph $\mathcal{G}$ associated to it.
 In the case that $\mathcal{C}_{(1,0)}$ is a colour code lattice we can define a colour code~\cite{bombin2006topological, kubica2018abcs} on $\mathcal{C}$ by choosing a pair of integers $x,z$ such that

 and then assigning a qubit to each $0$-cell of $\mathcal{C}$ and an $X$/$Z$ stabiliser to each $x$-/$z$-cell.
 An example is shown in \cref{fig:2dcc}.
 Notice that the colouring of the $1$-cells also induces a colouring on the $D$-cells.
 The colourability and valency conditions of $\mathcal{G}$, as well as the fact the complex comes from a manifold, ensure that this forms a valid CSS code.
 When taking $x=D$ and $z=2$ colour codes admit transversal diagonal gates of the form $R_D = \mathrm{diag}(1,e^{i\pi/2^{D-1}})$, which belong to the $D$-level of the Clifford hierarchy~\cite{bombin2007topological, bombin2015gauge, kubica2015universal}.